Fiji: Early settlement

 With the arrival of Europeans in the 17th century, and European colonisation in the late 19th century, many elements of Fijian culture were either repressed or modified to ensure European – specifically, British – control.
 This was especially the case with respect to traditional Fijian spiritual beliefs.
 Early colonists and missionaries utilised and conflated the concept of cannibalism in Fiji to give a moral imperative for colonial intrusion.
 Europeans labelled many native Fijian customs as debased or primitive, enabling colonists to see Fiji as a "paradise wasted on savage cannibals".
+Such representations formed part of a wider colonial discourse that associated cannibalism with savagery and lawlessness and could be used to justify punitive actions.

-This narrative became a justification for violence and punitive actions by the colonists which accompanied the enforced transfer of power to the Europeans.
-Authors such as Deryck Scarr have perpetuated 19th century myths of "freshly killed corpses piled up for eating" and ceremonial mass human sacrifice on the construction of new houses and boats.
-While some modern archaeological studies conducted by scholars including Degusta, Cochrane, and Jones on Fijian sites have shown that Fijians may have practised an intermittent and ritualistic form of cannibalism, other research doubts even the existence of cannibalism in Fiji.
-Perhaps the most accurate account of cannibalism in 19th century Fiji comes from William MacGregor, the long term chief medical officer in British colonial Fiji.
+Nineteenth-century accounts of Fijian cannibalism varied considerably in detail and reliability.
+Missionaries such as Thomas Williams recorded accounts of cannibalism and related practices, while non-missionary visitors also reported the practice.
+During colonial times, Fiji was known as the Cannibal Isles.
+Deryck Scarr subsequently cited 19th-century accounts describing "freshly killed corpses piled up for eating" and ceremonial mass human sacrifice on the construction of new houses and boats.
+The accuracy and extent of some of these accounts have been disputed by later scholars.
+For example, anthropologist William Arens questioned the reliability of colonial historical accounts entirely.
+However, modern archaeological studies by Degusta, Cochrane, and Jones have since produced physical evidence consistent with cannibalistic practices at several Fijian sites.
+A more restrained contemporary account was given by William MacGregor, the long term chief medical officer in British colonial Fiji.
 During the Little War of 1876, he stated that the rare occasion of tasting of the flesh of the enemy was done "to indicate supreme hatred and not out of relish for a gastronomic treat".